Christmas is about the Christ

 Don’t leave Jesus in the manger this year!
 He did come and was born in a manger but there is more to it.
 As we celebrate Christmas we’re celebrating God become flesh, we’re celebrating the Promised One that will set up His eternal and righteous Kingdom!

 His marriage to Priscilla Mullins was the subject of the Henry Wadsworth Longfellow poem, “The Courtship of Myles Standish,” which although a classic has little factual basis.
 John and Priscilla were among the founders of the town of Duxbury.
-In his later years, John Alden was on many juries, including a witch trial—though in Plymouth’s case, the jury found the accuser guilty of libel and the alleged witch was allowed to go free.
-Plymouth Colony only had two witch trials during its history, and in both cases the accuser was found guilty and punished. (https://www.wikitree.com/wiki/Alden-63).
+In his later years, John Alden was on many juries, including a witch trial—though in Plymouth’s case, the jury found the accuser guilty of libel and the alleged witch was allowed to go free (https://www.wikitree.com/wiki/Alden-63).
 The famous minister, John Cotton, performed John Alden’s funeral.